Toptal vs Turing.com: Which is better for hiring developers?

 Good alternatives to Toptal and Turing.com

 Probably Toptal and Turing don’t appeal much to you because of how expensive it is to hire from them.
-There are other options that are just as good:
+This other option is just as good:

 The Verdict